Back to School: 20 Famous Pittsburghers’ Yearbook Photos

 A Best of the Burgh winner in 2018, John Schalcosky is founder of The Odd, Mysterious & Fascinating History of Pittsburgh Facebook page.
 He recently dug up a bunch of yearbook pictures of famous Pittsburghers before they were famous.
 Can you name them all?
-Answers can be found beginning on page 6.
+Keep scrolling to find the answers.

 15. (first row, far right)